-With this basic idea, it is possible to combine MQTT with Tago’s amazing capabilities to not only enable communication among devices, but also to create dashboards, analytics, notifications, and reports.
+It is possible to combine MQTT with TagoIO’s amazing capabilities to also create dashboards, analytics, notifications, and reports.

-Encryption across the network can be handled with SSL, independently of the MQTT protocol itself (it is worth noting that SSL is not the lightest of protocols, and does add significant network overhead).
-Additional security can be added by application encrypting data that is sent and received; take note that this is not something built-in to the protocol in order to keep it simple and lightweight.
+Encryption across the network can be handled with SSL, independently of the MQTT protocol itself.
+Additional security can be added through application encrypted data that is sent and received.

-At TagoIO, you can send your data as encrypted directly to your Analysis and decrypt it there to then insert the data on your Bucket.
+At TagoIO, you can send your data as encrypted directly to your Analysis, decrypt it there and then insert the data onto your Bucket.
 You can use this procedure to increase your security if your data is sensitive or if you want to add an extra layer of security.

 TCP/IP port: 1883